 Ignore the over-promises of the commercials.
 Don’t automatically demand the newest drug on the market.
 Have a conversation with your physician about which older and cheaper drugs are available—drugs with a proven track record of safety and effectiveness.

-Remember, pharmaceutical companies are not in business to improve your health; their single intention is to make a profit for their shareholders.
+Always keep in mind that pharmaceutical companies are not in business to improve your health; their single intention is to make a profit for their shareholders.